Operations management: Classification

 The concept of production systems can be expanded to the service sector world keeping in mind that services have some fundamental differences in respect to material goods: intangibility, client always present during transformation processes, no stocks for "finished goods".
 Services can be classified according to a service process matrix: degree of labor intensity (volume) vs degree of customization (variety).
-With a high degree of labor intensity there are Mass Services (e.g., commercial banking bill payments and state schools) and Professional Services (e.g., personal physicians and lawyers), while with a low degree of labor intensity there are Service Factories (e.g., airlines and hotels) and Service Shops (e.g., hospitals and auto mechanics).
+With a high degree of labor intensity there are mass services (e.g., commercial banking bill payments and state schools) and professional services (e.g., personal physicians and lawyers), while with a low degree of labor intensity there are service factories (e.g., airlines and hotels) and service shops (e.g., hospitals and auto mechanics).

 The systems described above are ideal types: real systems may present themselves as hybrids of those categories.
 Consider, for example, that the production of jeans involves initially carding, spinning, dyeing and weaving, then cutting the fabric in different shapes and assembling the parts in pants or jackets by combining the fabric with thread, zippers and buttons, finally finishing and distressing the pants/jackets before being shipped to stores.
-The beginning can be seen as process production, the middle as part production and the end again as process production: it's unlikely that a single company will keep all the stages of production under a single roof, therefore the problem of vertical integration and outsourcing arises.
+The beginning can be seen as process production, the middle as part production and the end again as process production: it is unlikely that a single company will keep all the stages of production under a single roof, therefore the problem of vertical integration and outsourcing arises.
 Most products require, from a supply chain perspective, both process production and part production.

+Operations systems

+If a production system is concerned with the production of goods and services, an operations system is concerned with provisioning them.
+Not all management models distinguish between production and operations systems.
+When the two are distinguished, operations systems account for many of the tertiary factors that are abstracted away from in production system frameworks.
+In particular, there is an emphasis on service-based factors.

+Classification

+Operational systems generally fall into two main categories: service-based and manufacturing-based.